hardware-is-not-software/daytrader/README_AI.md

 ## Main Script (daytrader.py)
 The main script orchestrates the analysis by:
-1. Loading or fetching stock data
+1. Loading or fetching stock data (or list of stocks)
 2. Running different trading strategies
 3. Analyzing strategy performance
 4. Finding optimal parameters
 5. Displaying results
+6. Accepts --ticker for single stock analysis or --stocklist for list of stocks